Finding P-ValuesIn Exercises 13–16, do the following:i. Identify ... | Channels for Pearson+

 1

 Step 1: Identify the type of hypothesis test.
-Since the claim is that p < 1/3, this is a left-tailed test because the alternative hypothesis (H1) involves a 'less than' inequality.
+Since the claim is that p ≠ 0.455, this is a two-tailed test because the alternative hypothesis (H1) involves a 'not equal to' condition, which tests for deviations in both directions (greater than or less than).

-Step 3: Use the given test statistic z = -0.75 to find the P-value.
-For a left-tailed test, the P-value is the area to the left of z = -0.75 on the standard normal distribution curve.
-Use a z-table or statistical software to find this area.
+Step 2: Determine the P-value.
+For a two-tailed test, the P-value is calculated as the sum of the probabilities in both tails of the standard normal distribution beyond the absolute value of the test statistic z = -1.60.
+Use the standard normal table or a statistical software to find the area to the left of z = -1.60, then double it to account for both tails.

-Step 4: Compare the P-value to the significance level α = 0.05.
-If the P-value is less than α, reject the null hypothesis (H0).
-If the P-value is greater than or equal to α, fail to reject the null hypothesis (H0).
+Step 3: Compare the P-value to the significance level α = 0.05.
+If the P-value is less than or equal to 0.05, we reject the null hypothesis (H0).
+If the P-value is greater than 0.05, we fail to reject H0.

-Step 5: Based on the comparison in Step 4, make a conclusion about the hypothesis test.
-State whether there is sufficient evidence to support the claim that p < 1/3 at the 0.05 significance level.
+Step 4: Interpret the result.
+Based on the comparison in Step 3, decide whether there is sufficient evidence to support the claim that p ≠ 0.455 or if the evidence is insufficient to reject the null hypothesis.

+Step 5: Conclude the hypothesis test.
+Clearly state whether H0 is rejected or not and provide a summary of the findings in the context of the problem, ensuring the decision aligns with the significance level and the calculated P-value.

 Verified video answer for a similar problem: